 Consider Real Estate Auctions

-Auctions create urgency and competition among buyers, potentially driving up your sale price.
-Many auction companies specialize in distressed properties and can market your burnt house to investors nationwide.
-However, auction sales are final, and you may need to accept the highest bid regardless of amount.
+Auctions generate a sense of urgency and rivalry among purchasers, likely increasing your sale price.
+Numerous auction firms focus on distressed properties and can promote your fire-damaged home to investors across the country.
+Auction sales are conclusive, and you might have to accept the top bid no matter the amount.

 Attracting the Right Buyers